-This is such a delicious and decadent slice – but simple and quick to make!
+This is such a delicious and decadent recipe – but simple and quick to make!
+Pineapple Lump Slice is a definite must try.

 And now for a bit of history – so please make yourself comfortable and feel free to take notes and thank Wikipedia – the holy grail of knowledge…..